kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.2.3 - October 8, 2013 =
+* Fixed bug that caused encoding on Windows servers to hang and not show progress.
 * Fixed bug that only disabled right-clicking when using the Video.js player.
 * Fixed bug that prevented encoding videos from the External URL tab.
+* Fixed bug that showed an empty "Replace original with H.264" checkbox if the filename changed.
-* Better error reporting when auto thumbnail creation fails.
+* Better error reporting when encoding or auto thumbnail creation fails.
+* Modified method for determining video's dimensions from FFMPEG/LIBAV output.
+This will cause videos with single-digit resolutions to fail.
+* Adjusted video gallery CSS.

 = 4.2.2 - October 7, 2013 =
 * Fixed bug that was setting the global $content_width to 2048 on every page.